akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Then Beatrice heard a faint, rhythmic honking in the distance.

-As they got closer it sounded more like a gate hinge that had not seen grease in a year.
+As they got closer the honking sounded more like *a gate hinge that had not seen grease in a year*.

 They found Goosie, caught in brambles by the river, her white feathers dusted with dead leaves.
 She was frightened but unharmed, with just a shallow scratch on her leg.
 Father cut the vines with his knife while Mother held the goose still with its head in the sack to avoid her pecking them or hurting herself.